 - Provide a clear statement of the rationale for your approach to the problem studied.
 State briefly how you approached the problem.
-Do not discuss here the actual techniques or protocols used in your study (this will be done in the Materials and Methods).
+Do not discuss here the actual techniques or protocols used in your study, as this will be done in the Materials and Methods section.

 Materials and Methods

 The Methods section should provide the readers with sufficient detail about the study methods to be able to reproduce the study if so desired.
 Thus, this section should be specific, concrete, technical, and fairly detailed.
-The study setting, the sampling strategy used, instruments, data collection methods, and analysis strategies should be described.
+The study setting, estimation of sample size, the sampling strategy used, equipment, reagents, cell/tissue samples, data collection methods, and analysis strategies should be described.